There is nothing more important than loving yourself.

 What that means is you can’t neglect your spiritual emotional mental and physical self care and think that one facemask from Sephora is going to change everything.
 It will not.

 Self-care is so powerful because it means more than going shopping or going to the spa.

 Loving yourself means taking the time intentionally to pay attention to the important part of what makes it balanced happy successful and helps you to perform at your best.

 The truth is, contrary to what tv and movies will tell you self-care requires more than you can buy at the store.
 True self care requires an intentional look at your physical, spiritual, emotional, relationship, and mental health.
 These are the five zones of self-care.
-You can check out my video with boohoo sharing these five zones in depth and why each of them are important to your success as a person.

 In this society we tend to put a lot of focus on the physical part of self-care.
 The facemasks, the consistent gym visits, going to the doctor even…